-Al Jazeera’s Nadim Baba said on Sunday: “She has shifted position.
-Angela Merkel has almost admitted that she’s under pressure to do exactly what she was criticising other governments, mainly Ireland, for doing, which is guaranteeing the deposits of the entire nation.
+Al Jazeera’s Nadim Baba explained that Merkel had shifted position, almost admitting that she was under pressure to do exactly what she was criticising other governments, mainly Ireland, for doing, which is guaranteeing the deposits of the entire nation.

 Ireland has announced it is in recession and has already guaranteed bank deposits, as has Greece.
-With Germany following suit, other European countries are likely to do the same.
+With Germany following suit, other European countries were likely to do the same.

-Udo Steffens, from the Frankfurt School of Finance, told Al Jazeera: “Guaranteeing the savings of mainstream citizens is a positive sign that there will be no bank run or questioning that their private money in the bank is unsafe.”
+Udo Steffens, from the Frankfurt School of Finance, told Al Jazeera that “guaranteeing the savings of mainstream citizens is a positive sign that there will be no bank run or questioning that their private money in the bank is unsafe”.

 The German government’s moves came as BNP Paribas announced on Sunday that it was taking control of the operations of ailing finance group Fortis in Belgium and Luxembourg, in a deal which will make Belgium the largest shareholder in the French bank.

 The deal, thrashed out over a weekend of intense talks, leaves the Belgian and Luxembourg governments with reduced holdings in Fortis, which they partly nationalised a week earlier, in exchange for part of BNP Paribas, which becomes the biggest bank in Europe in terms of deposits.

 Under the deal, announced by Belgian and BNP officials in Brussels and official sources in Luxembourg, France’s biggest bank will take up to 75 per cent of the company’s Belgian operation leaving the other 25 per cent, a blocking minority on strategic decisions, in the hands of the Belgian government.